mwbowers/mwbowers.github.io/manuals/migrations/mssql-logical-field-restriction.md

 ---
-title: Logical Field Restrictions when moving to SQL Server
+title: "MSSQL Logical Field Restrictions Explained"
-description: This document examines the constraints and considerations associated with logical field restrictions when migrating databases to SQL Server, offering insights into compatibility, performance, and data integrity challenges.
+description: "This document examines the constraints and considerations associated with logical field restrictions when migrating databases to SQL Server, offering insights into compatibility, performance, and data integrity challenges."
 ---

 ## Overview